Testicular Cancer Chattanooga TN

 When you have you periodic checkups, have your testicles examined.
 Men with risk factors should have more frequent exams.
 Self- exam is the best way to catch it early.

-UT Urology is a regional leader in urology providing care to the people Chattanooga, Tennessee, Alabama and Northern Georgia.
-We offer state-of-the-art diagnostic tools and cutting edge solutions for your penile cancer.
-We have multiple fellowship-trained and general urologists who can assist with care, compassion and excellence.
+UT Urology is a regional leader in urology providing care to the people of Chattanooga, Tennessee and Alabama.
+We offer state-of-the-art diagnostic tools and cutting-edge solutions for your penile cancer.
+We have multiple fellowship-trained and general urologists who can assist with care, compassion, and excellence.